vrenkens/nabu/README.md

 - nabu/config/computing/: The computing mode configuration, this will be explained more in the [Distributed training section](#distributed-training) (stick to non-distributed.cfg for now).
+- nabu/config/asr/: The asr neural network configuration.
+The content of this configuration depends on the type of asr.
+In this section you can choose the number of layers, the dimensionality of the layers etc. Look at the [Designing a model section](#designing-a-model) if you want to design your own type of asr.
-- nabu/config/nnet/: The neural network configuration.
-The content of this configuration depends on the type of model.
-In this section you can choose the number of layers, the dimensionality of the layers etc. Look at the [Designing a model section](#designing-a-model) if you want to design your own type of model.
+- nabu/config/lm/: The lm neural network configuration.
+The content of this configuration depends on the type of lm.
+In this section you can choose the number of layers, the dimensionality of the layers etc. Look at the [Designing a model section](#designing-a-model) if you want to design your own type of lm.
 - nabu/config/trainer/: The trainer configuration, this config contains the type of trainer and its configuration.
 Select the type of trainer that is appropriate for your model (e.g. cross_entropy for encoder-decoder nets).You can also set